+For lube-free handpieces perform the above procedure using a handpiece cleaner rather than a lubricant.
 Clean both ends of the fiber-optic bundle with a cotton swab dipped in isopropyl alcohol.

-Once all the debris and bio-burden are flushed, bag and sterilize the handpieces according to handpiece manufacturer’s instructions.
+Once all the debris and bio-burden are flushed, bag and sterilize the instrument according to the handpiece manufacturer’s instructions.
 Process it through an autoclave or chemical vapor sterilizer.
 Afterward, remove the handpiece and allow it to cool completely.
 Do not remove it from the sterilizer before the drying cycle is complete.
 Do not re-lubricate after sterilization.

 Do not sterilize handpiece with bur inserted.